missingfaktor/akar/TUTORIAL.md

 nil
 ```

-- Guard a pattern with an additional predicate.
+#### Pattern guards

+Sometimes you may wish to guard existing patterns with additional predicates.

 ```
 user=> ((!guard !cons vector?)
 [2 3])